OpenAgenda/verror/README.md

 constructor for this Error are implicitly inherited from this error's cause.

 These properties are intended to provide first level metadata about the error.
-For an http error, the meta may include the `code` and` className` properties. `meta` must be an object.
+For an HTTP error, the meta may include the `statusCode` and` className` properties. `meta` must be an object.

 ### `VError.fullStack(err)`